British Regional Airlines

 British Regional Airlines was a franchise partner of British Airways based in Manchester.
-They operated a large network of domestic and European services from many UK regional airports.
+It operated a large network of domestic and European services from many UK regional airports.

 British Regional Airlines held a United Kingdom Civil Aviation Authority Type A Operating Licence, It was permitted to carry passengers, cargo and mail on aircraft with 20 or more seats.

 History

 British Regional Airlines can trace its history back to March 1991 when Manx Airlines created Manx Airlines Europe in order to expand and fly routes within the United Kingdom.